Scheduled MonumentsEnglandTutbury Castle

 What is Tutbury Castle?

-Tutbury Castle is a Norman castle founded in the late eleventh century by Henry de Ferrers on a prominent hilltop in Staffordshire.
+Tutbury Castle is a Norman fortress founded by Henry de Ferrers in the 1070s, occupying a commanding position on a hilltop near the River Dove in Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006112.

 Who is responsible for protecting Tutbury Castle?